-Table B-11.
+Table B-12.
 Mean values for WCGOP-observed yelloweye rockfish catch from 2012 to 2016 by gear.
 Midwater gears landed yelloweye rockfish shoreside so are not shown here.

-Catch Shares Gear Mean YEYE Fish per Haul when Encountered Mean YEYE lbs. per Haul when Encountered Total Observed Count (# of fish) Total Observed Weight (lbs.)
-Mean Observed YEYE lbs. for Individual Fish
+Catch Shares Gear Mean YEYE Fish per Haul when Encountered Mean YEYE lbs. per Haul when Encountered Total Observed Count (# of fish) Mean Observed YEYE lbs. for Individual Fish

 Bottom Trawl 1.3 3.5 146 402.15 2.75

 Hook & Line 1.2 7 6 35 5.83

 Pot 1.3 5.75 5 23 4.6

 This tendency to "hoard" QPs changes the expected cost of yelloweye rockfish bycatch and puts a damper on the market.
 At an average \$25/lb., the market value of pounds sitting in accounts at the end of the year is less than \$5,000 for the top quota pound holders, and much lower for the average vessel.
 The perceived opportunity cost of having to shut down operations for the year in the event of a high bycatch event likely exceeds this cost.
-Public comment and social survey interview responses frequently cite yelloweye rockfish as the primary obstacle to lingcod access.
+Lingcod and yelloweye rockfish prefer similar habitats, generally staying in rocky areas but occasionally intermingling in flat, muddy areas trawlers typically target to avoid bycatch.
+Public comment responses frequently confirm that yelloweye rockfish is the primary obstacle to lingcod access.